datadavev/seeh3/README.md

 # seeh3

-FastAPI app to generate h3 grids in geojson
+FastAPI app to generate h3 grids in geojson.